 Data is a word we hear almost everyday when we turn on the news.
 Obvious signs of data such as graphs and charts are a regular feature in newspapers, on TV and on social media.
 However data is now in almost every aspect of our lives and those of our children.
 Many things we now take for granted either collect data or use data to optimise a product or service.
 Data is being used to plan our cities and understand our communities.
 As we move forward recognising data, being able to interpret it and take decisions using data will become an increasingly important skillset.

 The Data Education for Schools programme is part of the Data-Driven Innovation (DDI) Skills Gateway, an eight year programme funded by the Scottish and UK government, aiming to offer young people in the Edinburgh and South East Scotland City Region (ESESCR) the opportunity to gain the knowledge and skills needed for our data-driven and data-rich world.

-Families play an important part in supporting learning, never more so than during the current Covid-19 recovery.
+Families play an important part in supporting learning.
 This part of our website aims to provide an introduction to data literacy for parents to both explain why these skills are important and to help provide guidance on how you can support your children to become data literate.

 What is Data Science and Data Literacy?

 Data Science is the study of data.
 It involves developing methods of recording, storing, and analysing data to effectively extract useful information.
 The goal of data science is to gain insights and knowledge from analysing data and use thus insight and knowledge to understand our world and our behaviours a little better.

 Data literacy is the ability to ask and answer real-world questions using data.
 This can be as simple as finding out if you are active enough by interpreting your fitness data to something much more complex like using data on housing, work and transport to decide how to design a new city.